CesarLiu/apollo/docs/fortiss/build.md

 ## Use docker to build apollo

-Then go back to the top directory and continue with
+Then go back to the top directory (change the setting in  https://github.com/fortiss/apollo/blob/0d6cb31708f13363f441d475469a6d5cb1955f44/docker/scripts/dev_start.sh#L27 as "no" if you use Apollo for the first time!) and continue with

 `bash docker/scripts/dev_start.sh`